Using the Fleet

 An additional checkout is required to use the high-performance shells (Maas Aero and Maas 24).
 These require more care launching and landing, and are more suitable for rowers with some experience, as they are less stable than the Echo's.

-A separate checkout is also required in order to use the Wintech Double; it uses a completely different storage and rigging system than the other shells.
+A separate checkout is also required in order to use the Wintech Double and the Liteboat Literace1X.
+They use a completely different storage and rigging system than the other shells.

 A few considerations: